-Establish an implementation team to drive Zero Suicide forward.
+Establish a Steering Council to drive Zero Suicide forward.
 The team should elevate the voices of those with lived experience of suicidal despair or attempt(s), or of receiving suicide-related care in the health system.
-Teams should also aim to include representation from all areas of a health system, and may include clinical workforce, non-clinical workforce, IT/data specialist, quality improvement specialist, and/or other roles as relevant for engagement with the framework in your context.
+Councils should also aim to include representation from all areas of a health system, and may include clinical workforce, non-clinical workforce, IT/data specialist, quality improvement specialist, and/or other roles as relevant for engagement with the framework in your context.

-Deliverable 1a: Please describe your implementation team, clearly defining roles, tasks, and qualifications of team members.
-Please also share how many members of the implementation team have lived experience, and how frequently you will meet.
+Deliverable 1a: Please describe your Steering Council, clearly defining roles, tasks, and qualifications of team members.
+Please also share how many members of the Steering Council have lived experience, and how frequently you will meet.

-Deliverable 1b: Implementation team must participate in the monthly Zero Suicide Learning Collaborative hosted by the Office of Suicide Prevention (OSP).
+Deliverable 1b: Steering Council must participate in the monthly Zero Suicide Learning Collaborative hosted by the Office of Suicide Prevention (OSP).
 Meetings are typically held virtually the 4th Thursday of the month at 10am.
-For HQIP 2025 Survey hospitals must attend at least 9 meetings of the Zero Suicide Learning Collaborative during the measurement period and follow the procedures to ensure attendance is recorded.
+For HQIP 2026, Survey hospitals must attend at least 9 meetings of the Zero Suicide Learning Collaborative during the measurement period and follow the procedures to ensure attendance is recorded.
 The Department will receive a list of hospitals that have attended directly from CDPHE.
 Please contact cdphe_suicideprevention@state.co.us to get added to the list, or to reach out with any questions, ideas for session topics, focus, guests, etc.